JustinLaurel/fyp/README.md

-Code structure is a complete mess.
+**Code structure is a complete mess

 1. Go to heatingRate/heatingRateWriter.py and run the file
 2. An excel file named 'main.xlsx' will be created in heatingRate folder once the script finishes running.
 This is the input-output data
     - Input-output data can have its ranges changed by changing the linspace values